you-dont-need/You-Dont-Need-Momentjs/README.md

 # You don't (may not) need Moment.js

-[Moment.js](https://momentjs.com/) a fantasic date library with lots of great features and utilities.
-However, when you are working on a performance sensitive web application, it might have a huge performance overhead becasue of the complex API and large bundle size.
+[Moment.js](https://momentjs.com/) a fantastic date library with lots of great features and utilities.
+However, when you are working on a performance sensitive web application, it might have a huge performance overhead because of the complex API and large bundle size.

 Problems with Moment.js:

-- Hightly based on OOP API, which makes it won't work with tree-shaking, thus leading to a huge bundle size and performance issue.
+- Highly based on OOP API, which makes it won't work with tree-shaking, thus leading to a huge bundle size and performance issue.
 - Moment.js is mutable due to OOP API and non-pure function, which causes bugs: https://github.com/moment/moment/blob/develop/src/test/moment/add_subtract.js#L244-L286